JesseTNRoberts/minicons_modded/README.md

-This is an extention of the software in
+This is an extention of the software from:

 @article{misra2022minicons,
     title={minicons: Enabling Flexible Behavioral and Representational Analyses of Transformer Language Models},